 - Upgrading the existing pedestrian refuge west of Taloma Street, rather than building a new refuge to the east of Taloma Street

 - Installing a new raised pedestrian crossing on Wallarah Road west of Beryl Street and upgrading lighting to provide a safer location for pedestrians to cross the road.
 We have revised the design so the new pedestrian crossing will be closer to Beryl Street to better utilise the existing no stopping area.
 This means we will be reducing the number of parking spaces being removed to one on the southern side of the road and two on the northern side of the road

 - Building concrete kerb extensions at each end of the 40km/h speed zone area.
 The revised design has relocated the concrete kerb extensions near Valencia Street to ensure motorists travelling westbound on Wallarah Road can safely pass by vehicles waiting to turn right into Valencia Street

 - Adjusting the traffic lights to provide longer protected crosswalk time for pedestrians.

-The installation of the pedestrian crossing and pedestrian refuges will result in a loss of about 11 on-street parking spaces on Wallarah Road, seven of these between Hay Street and Beryl Street.
-Some loss of parking is necessary to ensure the crossing facilities have adequate sight distance.
+The installation of the pedestrian crossing and pedestrian refuges will result in a loss of some parking, which is necessary to ensure the crossing facilities have adequate sight distance.
 Where possible, we have utilised existing no stopping zones and bus zones to minimise the impact to parking.

-To view the proposal, download the July 2017 project notification.
+To see the final design please download the June 2018 project notification.